1

 ///

-/// Note that this timestamp in actually similar to a [`std::time::Duration`], as it doesn't
+/// This timestamp in actually similar to a [`std::time::Duration`], as it doesn't define an EPOCH.

 #[derive(Copy, Clone, Hash, PartialEq, Eq, PartialOrd, Ord, Default, Deserialize, Serialize)]